 A byproduct of sugar cane’s refining process, blackstrap molasses contains several essential vitamins and minerals, including iron, calcium, magnesium, vitamin B6, and selenium.
 It’s the magnesium that’s rumored to remove unwanted hair because people think it will correct a hormone imbalance that might be causing excess hair growth.
 But as we said regarding the soy products mentioned above, once hair follicles are active, a dietary change won’t affect them.
 Ingesting blackstrap molasses definitely has health benefits, but it also contains a lot of sugar, so it’s probably best to keep it out of your kitchen.

 So if these six DIY hair removal methods tend to have disastrous results, how can you get rid of unwanted hair?
 It’s simple.
 Leave the kitchen and give up on DIY methods.
 They don’t work and they’re a waste of time.
 The only proven permanent solution for unwanted body hair is laser hair removal because it destroys active hair follicles, so they can no longer produce hair.
 If you’re wondering how it works, check out this video, which demonstrates how easy it is to undergo laser hair removal treatments on your legs.

 At Body Details True Laser Hair & Tattoo Removal laser clinic, we ensure all of our customers receive the results they desire.
 As the only laser clinic that offers its clients a lifetime guarantee, we promise your smooth, hairless skin will last forever.
-If you’re interested in permanent hair removal near you, schedule a free consultation with our certified medical laser technicians by visiting the Body Details website or calling 866-708-8645.
+If you’re interested in permanent hair removal near you, schedule a free laser hair removal consultation with our certified medical laser technicians by visiting the Body Details website or calling 866-708-8645.